DISMGryphons/YCEP-MiniComp/challenges/windows/Interception/README.md

 ## Question Text

-There is a service on port 15000 that connects to an external service.
-You might want to try and intercept the transmission.
+There is a service on port 15000 that makes a connection to an external device.
+You might find something valuable by intercepting the transmission.

 ## Setup Guide
 ### Client